tykiww/tykiww.github.io/_posts/2017-02-05-SLR-Plotly.md

 ![](https://tykiww.github.io/img/slr/slr1.png)

-A lot more data than I thought.
+A lot more data than we thought.
 The trend of this information looks rather multiplicative rather than additive and the data is *fan-shaped*.
 This probably requires a transformation of some sorts.
-The fan shape requires a log transformation, so I will proceed to create a new variable below and plot the data.
+The fan shape is usually mitigated by a log transformation, so we will proceed to create a new variable below and plot the data.

 ```r
 lndiamonds <- diamonds1